Lekhya25/language-detection/README.md

 # language-detection
-A Language detection model that can detect four languages
+A NLP classification model using Tensorflow that can detect four languages:
+* English
+* German
+* French
+* Spanish